AEO vs GEO vs SEO: which one matters for your site?

 Featured snippet ownership, AI citation frequency

-What SEO, GEO, and AEO have in common
+Where do SEO, GEO, and AEO overlap?

 All three reward high-quality, authoritative content.
 Strong domain authority, a healthy backlink profile, and fast page load times benefit SEO, GEO, and AEO equally.
 The divergence is in the layer above: SEO stops at ranking; GEO adds AI-readable formats (llms.txt); AEO adds answer structure (schema, direct-answer paragraphs).
 Invest in the foundation first, then layer GEO and AEO on top.